xiang0731/xiang0731/README.md

 Hopefully, my collection can be of assistance to you. 😉

+* [My new blog - Wow17](https://wow17.com) - New blog build with notion.
 * [My blog - Meet17](https://xiang0731.github.io) - I am committed to writing tutorials that even people with zero knowledge can easily understand.
 * [awesome-BrowserRelated](https://github.com/xiang0731/awesome-BrowserRelated) - Collect awesome browser-related stuff in various categories, such as extensions, scripts, documents, etc.
-* [awesome-AlfredRelated](https://github.com/xiang0731/awesome-AlfredRelated) - Collect awesome part of alfred, such as workflows
+* [awesome-AlfredRelated](https://github.com/xiang0731/awesome-AlfredRelated) - Collect awesome parts of Alfred, such as workflows
 * [Data Handler](https://github.com/xiang0731/DataHandler) - This is an online tool that I use for text processing.

 <!--